psych252/psych252book/docs/02-visualization1.md

 An RMarkdown file has four key components:

 1. YAML header
-2. Headings to structure the document 3
+2. Headings to structure the document
 3. Text
 4. Code chunks

-The YAML (*Y*et *A*nother *M*arkdown *L*anguage) header specifies general options such as whether you'd like to have a table of content displayed, and in what output format you want to create your report (e.g. html or pdf).
+The **YAML** (*Y*et *A*nother *M*arkdown *L*anguage) header specifies general options such as whether you'd like to have a table of content displayed, and in what output format you want to create your report (e.g. html or pdf).
 Notice that the YAML header cares about indentation, so make sure to get that right!

-Headings are very useful for structuring your RMarkdown file.
+**Headings** are very useful for structuring your RMarkdown file.
 For your reports, it's often a good idea to have one header for each code chunk.
 The outline viewer here on the right is great for navigating large analysis files.

-Text is self-explanatory.
+**Text** is self-explanatory.

-Code chunks is where the coding happens.
+**Code chunks** is where the coding happens.
 You can add one via the Insert button above, or via the shortcut `cmd + option + i` (the much cooler way of doing it!)